What is Google Cloud HSM? How to Protect Data in Google Cloud?

 Network Security:

 Leverage Google Cloud VPC to form your resources in a separate network environment.
-Using configurable firewall rules with network segmentation, you will control and restrict traffic.
+You will control and restrict traffic using configurable firewall rules with network segmentation.

-Activate Google Cloud Armor for as the first line of defense in blocking DDoS attacks that are based on networking and web-based application vulnerabilities.
+Activate Google Cloud Armor as the first line of defense in blocking DDoS attacks based on networking and web-based application vulnerabilities.

 Regularly Update and Patch:

-You need to ensure that your systems and installed software are always updated by implementing security patches or upgrades to prevent known defects and potential backdoors.
+You must ensure that your systems and installed software are always updated by implementing security patches or upgrades to prevent known defects and potential backdoors.

 Data Residency and Compliance: